ElektorLabs/bme280-driver/README.md

-# Elektor driver for Bosch Sensortech BME280 Environmental sensor
+# Elektor driver for Bosch Sensortec BME280 Environmental sensor

 The BME280 sensor combines a temperature, pressure and humidity sensor in a tiny package.
 It is fast and supports I2C and SPI.